Pure Exploration Beyond Reward Feedback: The Role of Post-Action Context: Discussion on the Case of Unknown Context Probability Matrix

-The assumption that the context probability matrix $\A$ is known may not always be realistic.
-However, when $\A$ is unknown, the problem becomes more challenging because the set of alternative parameters (Alt) changes in structure.
+Now, we discuss the main challenge in designing optimal algorithms for the case of unknown $\A$.
+When $\A$ is unknown, the problem becomes more challenging because the set of alternative parameters (Alt) changes in structure.
 Recall that all tracking algorithms based on \cite{track-stop-garivier2016optimal} must solve the optimization problem in Equation \eqref{eq: general_lower1} to determine the optimal weights.
 Alternatively, one can use the formulation in Equation~\eqref{eq: general_fi}, but both approaches involve a minimization over some set.
 The main practical complexity of tracking algorithms lies in solving this optimization problem.

 If an oracle were available to compute the optimal weights in Equation~\eqref{eq: general_lower1}, one could still use tracking algorithms even when \(\A\) is unknown and achieve the optimal sample complexity.
-Note that the GLR statistic needs to be adapted to this setting.
+Note that the GLR statistic and the stopping rule need to be adapted to this setting.

+When $\A$ is unknown, both the matrices $(\bmu,\A)$ should be learned by the agent during the learning process and if the error of estimation of each of them is high, the agent cannot stop.
+Let $\I^u$ denotes the set of parameter pairs $(\bmu, \A)$ such that the best arm $i^*(\bmu, \A)$ is unique.
+Then for a problem instance parameterized by $(\bmu, \A)$, we define